shmool/nggirls-hackalearn-aae16/src/pages/index.md

           The new service by Azure takes care of all the necessary details of deployment.
 It takes your project straight from GitHub, adds SSL certificate, provides user management (authentication and
-          authorization) out of the box, and enables seamless integration with your API.
+          authorization) out of the box, enables seamless integration with your API, and more.
         image: images/feature-1.jpg
         image_alt: Feature 1 placeholder image
         media_position: right